-- Reception Baseline Assessment: Within 6 weeks of the child's start date of school. - Progress data captures: February and June.
+- Baseline assessment: Within 6 weeks of the child's start date of school. - Progress assessments: October (baseline), February, May

-Each data capture provides a basis for the conversation during Pupil Progress Meetings with the Principal and class teacher.
+Each data capture is collated, and gap analysis statements are created for each class, these provide a basis for the conversation during Pupil Progress Meetings with the Principal and EYFS lead.
 The focus of this meeting is to look at what is being put in place to support or extend any child's learning within the class to ensure that they have tailored learning opportunities to make individual progress and intervention where necessary.
 Pupil progress meetings involve triangulating data, evidence in learning journeys and the teacher's knowledge of the child.
-All assessments are reported to parents during the bi-annual parent meetings and formally in the child's end of year academic 'Record of Achievement'.